StackStorm/st2-packages/README.md

 1. Install `docker` and `docker-compose`.
 2. Run `docker-compose run --rm $TARGET` to build, test and package ST2 as described in prior sections.
-3. Install the packages built in step 2, unless the host `$INSTALL_ST2` environment variable is set to a value other than `yes`.
+3. Install the packages built in step 2, unless the host `$ST2_INSTALL` environment variable is set to a value other than `yes`.
-4. Execute the `st2-self-check` script, unless the host `$VERIFY_ST2` environment variable is set to a value other than `yes`.
+4. Execute the `st2-self-check` script, unless the host `$ST2_VERIFY` environment variable is set to a value other than `yes`.

 As currently implemented, it is not possible to bypass steps 1 and 2.
 In the future, we may want to consider allowing the host to provide existing ST2 packages, and install/self-check those in the Vagrant VM.

+To specify the ST2 source URL and REV (i.e., branch), use `ST2_GITURL` and `ST2_GITREV` environment variables on the host prior to provisioning the VM.
+Likewise, to specify the ST2 Mistral source URL and REV, use `ST2MISTRAL_GITURL` and `ST2MISTRAL_GITREV` environment variables on the host prior to provisioning the VM.

 Prior to running `st2-self-check`, the required auth token is generated using `st2 auth`.
 If necessary, you can change the default username and password passed to `st2 auth`.
 To do this, set the `ST2USER`